India national football team: Márquez era (2024–2025)

 On 20 July 2024, the AIFF announced that Manolo Márquez would become the head coach of the India national football team while maintaining his duties with FC Goa for the upcoming ISL season.
 His first assignment was the 2024 Intercontinental Cup against Mauritius and Syria.

 Marquez's first win came on 19 March 2025, following a 3–0 win against Maldives with goals from Rahul Bheke, Liston Colaco, and Sunil Chhetri.
 This win also ended the Blue Tigers' 489-day winless streak.

 On 2 July 2025, the AIFF technical committee announced that they had agreed a mutual termination of Marquez's contract.

-Jamil appointment (2025–)
+Jamil appointment (2025–present)

 On 1 August 2025, the AIFF announced the appointment of Khalid Jamil as head coach, making him the first Indian head coach of the national team since Savio Medeira left the role in 2012.

 India was invited as a guest team to participate in the 2025 CAFA Nations Cup.
 Under Khalid’s first match, he led India to a 2–1 victory over Tajikistan, marking the team's first win against Tajikistan in 17 years.
 In the third place match vs Oman, the score ended 1–1 with India winning on penalties 3–2.
 This marked India's first victory against Oman in 31 years, and winning India the third place medal.

 India was unable to qualify for the third consecutive AFC Asian Cup, after four matches without a win and only two draws in the third round of 2027 AFC Asian Cup qualification.
+In their next game, India lost 1–0 to neighbours Bangladesh.
+This was the first time the team had lost to Bangladesh since 2003, ending a 22-year unbeaten record against them.